lucj/k0s-family/content/_index.md

 ---

 {{< callout type="important">}}
-This is a WIP, not fully ready yet.
+This content is a work in progress, it's not fully ready yet.

+Disclaimer: This content is created independently for educational purposes and is not affiliated with, endorsed by, or sponsored by Mirantis (the creator of k0s).
 {{< /callout >}}

 <br/>